S0AndS0/resume-builder/.github/README.md

 ## Contributing
 [heading__contributing]:
   #contributing
-  "&#x1F4C8; Options for contributing to public-resume and S0AndS0"
+  "&#x1F4C8; Options for contributing to resume-builder and S0AndS0"

-Options for contributing to public-resume and S0AndS0
+Options for contributing to resume-builder and S0AndS0

 ---